Locations:

 Can an external cephalic version make you go into labor?

-Yes, having an external cephalic version can make you go into labor.
-ECV procedures are typically performed near an operating room in case an emergency c-section is needed.
-This happens less than 1% of the time.
+Yes, it can make you go into labor.
+ECV procedures typically happen near an operating room for this reason.

 Some healthcare providers may be comfortable delivering a breech baby through the vagina.
 It depends on their expertise and your health history and pregnancy.
-Speak with your healthcare provider about what options you have for delivery if an ECV doesn't work.
+Speak with your healthcare provider about your delivery options if ECV doesn’t work.
 They might recommend other methods to encourage your baby to turn.
-You can also have your baby via c-section.

 A note from Cleveland Clinic